-Among the known parasites, two species of mites have lived with human ectoparasites.
+Among the known parasites, two species of mites have lived with human as ectoparasites.
 These mites are called “Demodex folliculorum” and “Demodex brevis“, which are commonly referred to as eyelash mites.
 Demodex is very small and cannot be seen with the naked eye and usually live in the hair follicles and sebaceous glands.

 Demodex folliculorum more commonly infects eyelashes than the brevis type.